technowledgy/vue-postgrest/docs/api/index.md

 - **Details:**

-  Offset the response items, useful e.g. for pagination.
+  Offset the response items, useful e.g. for pagination, by setting `Range-Unit` and `Range` headers.

+  See also [Limits and Pagination](http://postgrest.org/en/v7.0.0/api.html#limits-and-pagination) in the PostgREST documentation.

 - **Example:**